lubuntu-team/manual/source/1/1.3/installation.rst

    If you had a previous Linux install with a swap partition you will need to unmount the swap.
 To do this run
 .. code::

-   sudo swapoff -a
+   sudo swapoff -a; sudo swapon /dev/zram0

-which will unmount them and any swap partitions.
+which will unmount them and any swap partitions while still leaving zram enabled.
 This will not work if you have data partition mounted open PCManFM-Qt and press the upward pointed arrow on each partition in the :guilabel:`Places` sidebar to unmount all data partitions.

 To move back to Selecting your keyboard layout press the :guilabel:`Back` button.
 To advance to the setting up users press the :guilabel:`Next` button.